With the field in place, we can set up the rule which will define the sharing.

 The options below are set in this screen:

-4. Share With: The type of entity this rule should share with.
+- Share With: The type of entity this rule should share with.
 Options for FormulaShare Lite are "Users", "Roles", "Roles and Internal Subordinates", "Roles, Internal and Portal Subordinates" (includes both community and portal users) and "Public Groups".
-FormulaShare Enterprise and Unlimited also include options to share with Manager Groups or users' Account or Opportunity Default Teams
+FormulaShare Enterprise and Unlimited also include options to share with Manager Groups or users' Account or Opportunity Default Teams.
+The Territories of Account / Lead option is provided in all versions if Enterprise Territory Management is enabled in the org.

-8. Sharing Reason: Will be available for custom objects only.
-A unique sharing reason must be used for each rule on the same object.
+- Sharing Reason: Available for custom objects only.
+A unique sharing reason must be used for each rule, and the name of the sharing reason must be unique across all rules (including those for other objects).
 To set up a new reason, click the Manage Apex Sharing Reasons link below the field - clicking the refresh icon after setting this will show the reason to be selected

 Clicking Save on this screen deploys details of the rule to be set up as custom metadata in the FormulaShare Rules custom metadata type.
 See the accessing and deploying rule metadata section for details of this.